IanWold/PlanningPoker/README.md

 In future I want to look into Docker environments to be able to remove standing up your own Redis as being a burden.

+## Running with Docker

+FreePlanningPoker comes with a standalone [Dockerfile](https://github.com/IanWold/PlanningPoker/blob/main/Dockerfile) that you can run in Docker.

 # Deploying

 You can deploy this project yourself without much fuss.
 I recommend using [Railway](https://railway.app/), my favorite cloud provider for simple apps (heck, even some complicated scenarios are probably fine here).